GiteshSydney/Lending_Club/README.md

 * [Acknowledgements](#acknowledgements)

 ## General Information
--
+.
 Its about Lending club Project, where we need to identify Loan defaulter using EDA concepts.

--
+.
 Based on given data set, we need to find indicator which contribute for Loan defaulter.

--
+.
 Using concepts of EDA we wanted to solve complex credit defaulter problem for corporates, so that we can reduce the case of defaulter.

-- What is the dataset that is being used?
+.
 Data provided by Lending Club i.e. " Loan Data Set"

 ## Conclusions
 -  From the Analysis we can conclude there are closed to 56 Columns which has irrelevant data.